andrescosta/jobico-fn/README.md

 #### 2. WASM Runtime Based on WAZERO:

-A core strength of Goico lies in its WebAssembly (WASM) runtime, built on the robust foundation of WAZERO.
-This runtime facilitates the execution of custom logic written in any WASM-supported programming language.
+Goico enables the utilization of WebAssembly (WASM) runtimes via WAZERO, providing the capability to execute custom logic written in various programming languages compatible with WASM.

 #### 3. Key/Value Embedded Database:

 Goico integrates an embedded database based on [Pebble](https://github.com/cockroachdb/pebble), offering a key/value store for data management.
 This embedded database serves as the backbone for storing critical information, supporting the reliable and fast retrieval of data essential for the operation of Jobico.

-#### 4. Streaming Capabilities for Data Updates:

-Goico provides streaming capabilities for database updates based on Grpc.
-This feature enables real-time monitoring and reaction to changes within the embedded database, facilitating dynamic adjustments, and enhancing the responsiveness of Jobico to evolving requirements.

-## Data
-[TODO]

-## Caching and Streaming
-[TODO]

 # Management Tools